-What Can a Handyman Do in Oceanside, California?
+What Can a Handyman Do Without a License in Oceanside, California?

 In Oceanside (San Diego County), most “handyman” work is regulated at the STATE level through the California Contractors State License Board (CSLB).
 California has a narrow handyman exemption for jobs totaling $500 or less (labor + materials) per job; above that threshold, you generally must hold the appropriate CSLB contractor license and carry the required surety bond.
 Separately, Oceanside requires a City business license (business tax certificate) to operate, even if you are exempt from CSLB licensing for small jobs.